-The last such actuarial valuation was as at 31 March 2017.
+The last such actuarial valuation was as at 31 March 2020.
 This showed that the plan's assets were insufficient to cover the liabilities on the funding basis.
 A Recovery Plan has been agreed with the College, which commits the College to paying contributions to fund the shortfall.

-These deficit reduction contributions are incorporated into the plan's Schedule of Contributions dated 28 June 2018 and are as follows:
+These deficit reduction contributions are incorporated into the plan's Schedule of Contributions dated 21 May 2021 and are as follows:

-• Annual contributions of not less than £35,653 p.a. payable for the period from 1 July 2018 to 31 March 2034.
+- Annual contributions of not less than £35,653 p.a. payable for the period from 1 July 2018 to 30 June 2021. - Annual contributions of not less than £64,837 per annum payable for the period from 1 July 2021 to 31 March 2030.

-These payments are subject to review following the next funding valuation, due as at 31 March 2020.
+These payments are subject to review following the next funding valuation, due as at 31 March 2023.